Careers Education, Information, Advice & Guidance (CEIAG) at EOTAS Swindon

-At EOTAS we pride ourselves in exceeding the Government’s Statutory Guidance.
-Pupils have opportunities to engage in Career activities from Year 7 through to Year 11
+At EOTAS Swindon we pride ourselves in going beyond the Government’s Statutory Guidance.
+All pupils at the non-medical centres have opportunities to engage in Career activities from Year 7 through to Year 11.

-Programmes within the Curriculum are planned and delivered based on the needs of the pupils, raising aspirations and providing them with the tools and information to make informed decisions about their futures.
+Programmes within the Curriculum are planned and delivered based on the needs of the students, raising aspirations and providing them with the tools and information to make informed decisions about their futures.

 Transition to Post-16 Education, Training or Employment With Training

-By Law, all young people must now remain in education, training or employment with training until the age of 18.
-EOTAS has successfully secured apprenticeships, college placements and education with training providers for 100% of pupils that are engaged in education for the past three years.
-All pupils receive one to one Careers sessions with the Careers Co-ordinator in order for them to make informed and realistic decisions about their post-16 options.
-Pupils are supported throughout the process including applications, interviews and transition support, ensuring that the transition from school to post-16 education, training or employment with training is as smooth and successful as possible.
-Support continues to be provided while pupils settle in and adjust to their new surroundings.
-Careers Co-ordinators are available to all parents of Year 11 pupils to ensure that they are aware of the process and of any help that is available to them, as a family.
+By law, all young people must remain in education, training or employment with training until the age of 18.
+Our CEIAG Team has a track record of successfully securing apprenticeships, college placements and education with training providers for 100% of students that are engaged in education for the past three years.
+All students receive time with the CEIAG team in order for them to make informed and realistic decisions about their post-16 options.
+Students are supported throughout the process including applications, interviews and transition support, ensuring that the transition from school to post-16 education, training or employment with training is as smooth and successful as possible.
+Support continues to be provided while students settle in and adjust to their new surroundings.
+The CEIAG Team is available to all parents of Year 11 students to ensure that they are aware of the process and of any help that is available to them as a family.

-We are extremely proud of our pupils for the way they deal with Work Experience, as it can often be challenging when they are not in their comfort zone.
+We are extremely proud of our students for the way they deal with Work Experience, as it can often be challenging when they are not in their comfort zone.

-In partnership with other organisations, EOTAS organises an annual Careers Event, “One Step Closer to Success”.
-All Year 10 and Year 11 pupils visit the event, where they meet with employers, Colleges and training providers to enable them to gather information in order for them to make an informed decision about their future pathways.
-The event is informal, providing pupils with an environment in which they can speak to providers and assess what is available for them when they leave school.
+The CEIAG Team are always looking for opportunities for students to hear “other voices” when it comes to pathways and career choices.
+For example, in partnership with other organisations, EOTAS Swindon organise an annual Careers Event, “One Step Closer to Success”.
+All Year 10 and Year 11 students visit the event, where they meet with employers, colleges and training providers to enable them to gather information in order for them to make an informed decision about their future pathways.
+The event is informal, providing students with an environment in which they can speak to providers and assess what is available for them when they leave school.

-Every year pupils have a unique opportunity to spend time at local Colleges and try their hand at different subjects.
-Pupils engage well and this experience provides with an in-sight into College life.
-This is available for all pupils in Year 10.
+Every year students have a unique opportunity to spend time at local colleges and try their hand at different subjects.
+Students engage well and this experience provides with an in-sight into College life.
+For a selected cohort this forms part of their timetable.

-All pupils at the Stratton and Riverside Centres have the opportunity to visit local employers and sometimes try their hand at an activity during their visit.
+Employer Engagement is another avenue for the CEIAG Team.
+Identified students have the opportunity to visit local employers and sometimes try their hand at an activity during their visit.

-Employers allow pupils to have a look around local businesses and get an idea of what jobs might be available to them later in life when they finish their education.
+Employers allow students to have a look around local businesses and get an idea of what jobs might be available to them later in life when they finish their education.

-All pupils from Year 7 through to Year 11 enjoy these trips and it encourages forward thinking and raises aspirations, sometimes enabling a pupil to make a decision about what they would like to do when they leave school.
+All students from Year 7 through to Year 11 can access these trips and it encourages forward thinking and raises aspirations, sometimes enabling a student to make a decision about what they would like to do when they leave school.